Best iPad for Graphic Design

 The iPad Air

 Generally, the iPad Air (Spring 2022) is the greatest all-purpose iPad.
-It includes support for the second-generation Apple Pencil and many of the same capabilities as the iPad Pro series, but at a lower price.
+It includes support for the second-generation Apple Pencil (or an alternative to it, the choice is up to you) and many of the same capabilities as the iPad Pro series, but at a lower price.
 Being the latest Apple update, not only does it please the user, but also stands out as an eye-candy, providing the designer with impeccably stylish gismo.

 The iPad Air (Spring 2022) is space gray, pink, purple, blue and starlight, featuring 64GB or 256Gb internal memory.
 Apple M1 chip with a 64-bit design and a Neural Engine gets found within.
 It is one of the most advanced and useful tablets ever created.
 Moreover, it has the finest display.
 The 10.9-inch Liquid Retina display features advanced technologies like True Tone, P3 wide color, and an antireflective coating.
 The screen resolution is 2360 by 1640-pixel at 264 pixels per inch.
 Every of these updated display characteristics can make the designer purr from pleasure while working.